Multiscale Bayesian State Space Model for Granger Causality Analysis of Brain Signal: Multiple trials

 All the computations done so far can easily be adapted to this new setting.
 The variational posterior distributions relative to model \eqref{kalman2.def} are now conditional on the whole dataset $\{{Z_1^T}_{(j)}\}_{j=1}^{N}$.
 A detailed derivation of the model and related variational posterior distributions with multiple trials can be founded in Section \ref{Multiple trials}.

 In the DAG depicted in Figure~\ref{DAG_Figure2}, we can see that conditional dependence on the observed variables $Z$ is present only for nodes $\{\varphi_1^T;Z_1^T;\mathbf{R};a_r\}$.
-Figure \ref{DAG_MULT} therefore shows the part of the DAG in Figure \ref{DAG_Figure2} which is modified if multiple sequences are taken into account in the estimation procedure.
 For the hidden variables, the variational E-step KRTS algorithm can be run on the whole state space system \eqref{kalman2.def} and the resulting variational posterior density will therefore be conditional on the whole dataset $q(\varphi_1^T|\{{Z_1^T}_{(j)}\}_{j=1}^{N})$.
 In Appendix \ref{Appendix x}, the update equations remain the same, except for the Kalman gain in equation \eqref{Kalman_GAIN} which becomes

 Looking at the update equations for the $a_r$ parameter in Appendix \ref{Appendix ar}, we see that for multiple sequences equation \eqref{UPDATE_ar1} becomes

 where ct denotes the normalization constant for the given density.
 Therefore equation \eqref{UPDATE_ar4} can be rewritten as